DemiCloud/simple-package-manager/README.md

 # simple-package-manager

-For the times when users need to aquire resources for which there is no package management solution, *simple package manager* facilitates basic package management of a community curated set of packages.
+For the times when users need to acquire resources for which there is no package management solution, *simple package manager* facilitates basic package management of a community curated set of packages.